 Although little-known, home education does take place in Belgium.
 You can read some anecdotes and legal information in the Brussels Journal.
 A web site with a contact, though not much more, is at: Brussels Christian Homeschooling Association

-Home education is not generally understood to be legal in Cyprus, although permission can sometimes be obtained from the Minister for Education.
+Home education is not legal in Cyprus, although permission can theoretically be obtained from the Minister for Education.
 Some ex-pats educate their children at home without permission, although fewer than previously.
 Unfortunately different officials interpret the law in different ways, so you have to be prepared to stand your ground and be clear about your reasons for home educating.
-There is a private yahoo group for anyone interested in home educating in Cyprus, and also a Facebook page about Cyprus home education.
+There is a Facebook page about Cyprus home education.

 Home education is officially recognised in Denmark although parents choosing to teach their children at home must have permission to do so.
 There do not seem to be many relevant sites, but there is one – in Danish only – about homeschooling in Denmark.